Get help today 888-341-7785 or sign up for 24/7 text support.

 If you or your loved one has decided to seek treatment and are looking for treatment centers that specialize in co-occurring disorders treatment, there are a few considerations to keep in mind.
 First, it’s important to determine your treatment needs.
 For example, will you need inpatient treatment for co-occurring disorders?
 Or will you be able to stick with outpatient programs?
 Speaking with a medical professional is one of the best ways to determine this.
 Once you have a general idea of the treatment you’ll need, you should begin searching for specialized co-occurring disorders treatment tracks.

 Other considerations may include whether traveling out of state for treatment is a viable option.
 For some people, leaving home for treatment may remove them from triggers or negative influences that may be contributing to their problems.
 Seeking co-occurring disorder treatment programs out-of-state opens more possibilities to find specialized treatment for co-occurring disorders.
 To determine the best option for you, you may consider factors such as access to social and emotional support systems, treatment needs and goals, and rehab costs.
+Our rehab directory lets you easily search for a treatment center near you.

 Does Insurance Cover Co-Occurring Disorder Treatment?